Hector Florentino: Career

 In May 2022, Florentino won the $75,000 Bear’s Smokehouse BBQ Grand Prix CSI 2* event in Mill Spring, North Carolina riding ABC Quantum Cruise.
 Florentino had two rides in the 7 horse jump off.
 Rising Ultimo, Florentino won the $35,000 Welcome Cup at the Kentucky Horse Show held in Lexington in May 2022.

+In 2023, Florentino was suspended for an Equine Anti-Doping Rule Violation.
+The horse, Meadowvale Cruise, was tested during the Bolivarian Games and returned a positive result for Testosterone, which is an anabolic steroid that improves performance by promoting muscular development.
+Testosterone is a “Banned Substance” under the FEI's 2022 Equine Prohibited Substances list.